Physical Education (PE) and Sports Premium Information

 Physical Education (PE)

-The aims and vision for our PE curriculum are to develop:
+The intent is for our PE curriculum to develop:

 - An interest in PE and a willingness to join in with a positive attitude

 - A healthy lifestyle, being aware of the benefits of a balanced diet and regular exercise

 - The ability to swim at least 25 metres and know how to remain safe in and around water

 - To take initiative and become young leaders, organising, evaluating and motivating others

 - Our school Golden Values (Respect, Commitment, Kindness, Responsibility) through the practice of sport